Petersomond1/ikoota/ikootaclient/README.md

 use of info messages to alert or as email to user/new user.

-admin controls. ....can go under usermngmt how to check reports and actions like ban, delete, etc dashboard analytics, is_flagged, use of isblocked and isbanned on users table --work on the search
+admin controls. ....can go under usermngmt
-Mentors sponsors new applicant by creating of application ticket/coupon and issuing to intending applicats that will signup with it. so use of application coupon (number) from a sponsorer like a mentor, which will lead to the mentor first vetting before new user will be allowed to even get access to the signup.

 Abstraction of the real id from the storage system, least it be leaked/hacked.